GetRektBoy724/SharpUnhooker/README.md

 - If you want to copy the code,Pls dont change/remove the banner
 - My Sublime kinda fucked up the Indentation so dont roast me,but its still works tho
 - It have NTAPI list hardcoded (which makes the file large,sorry)
-- If you have the code to read all the available API in the NTDLL,pls contact me add Discord : DeadSec#4077

 # Usage
 Simply load the pre-compiled DLL or add the code function and call the function with